 TIER Mobility has announced the closing of its Series B financing round, led by Goodwater Capital and Mubadala Capital.
 J.P.
 Morgan served as exclusive placement agent and financial advisor in the deal.
 The closing total was 54.6 million EUR to fuel expansion for the Berlin startup.

-Scooting on Up
+TIER is Scooting On Up

 Tier Mobility first caught attention when TechCrunch heralded its Series A round as the largest investment for a European mobility company.
 The startup operates in over forty major cities in twelve countries with 350 employees and four variations of scooter hardware.